 Coffee culture spread rapidly throughout Western Europe from the mid 1600’s.
 This quintessential international beverage’s journey throughout the world has created remarkable differences in preparation methods and consumption habits, country to country.

 Espresso’s birthplace also gave rise to the coffee bar, rooted in the opening of the Continent’s first in Venice in 1645.
 Naples is credited with creating much of coffee’s modern character.
 Enjoy an espresso at an Italian coffee bar, and expect just the lightest hint of sugar (if any) to accompany it.
-Italy is headquarters for many major international coffee roasters, and tenth in terms of world consumption.
+Italy is headquarters for many major international coffee roasters, and tenth in terms of world total consumption.

-Between 1600 and 1800, the Parisian café served as a second home for renowned intellectuals like Voltaire and Honore de Balzac.
+From 1700, the Parisian café served as a second home for renowned intellectuals like Voltaire and Honore de Balzac.
 Today’s Parisians can be found enjoying brewed coffee with croissants and baguettes; genuine coffee lovers like to visit roasteries.
 In the North, “long” espressos are norm, with more volume than the typical 30 ml (1 oz) standard.

 While espresso and espresso-based beverages, like cappuccino and latte, have gained in popularity, brewed coffee is still king, savored in big cups to match Americans’ range in taste and strength preferences.
-The U.S. is very democratic, like the time of day coffee is enjoyed: morning, afternoon and evening all will do.
+The US is very democratic, like the time of day coffee is enjoyed: morning, afternoon and evening all will do.
 The U.S. is the world’s biggest coffee consuming nation in terms of absolute volume (Brazil, for the record, is the biggest producer.).